This is some text inside of a div block.

 When opening or transitioning into a live music venue, other factors to consider are neighbourhood requirements and licensing of the venue.
 As regions may have different requirements, it is best to do the research and adhere to these laws in order to provide the best experience and avoid run-ins in the future.
 This can also play a part in security requirements, alcohol licensing and legally required finishing times of live music.
 Also considering the size of the space, play with audio levels once the venue's sound is prepared as the decibel (dB) of the music can be the difference between a comfortable experience and a warped show.
 If the music is too quiet, patrons may not hear the vocals, although if the show is too loud, the sound can be blown out, feedback occurs or there are ringing ears after the show.

-Joining the next generation of venues taking local music to the forefront of the U.K. entertainment scene?
+Joining the next generation of venues taking local music to the forefront of the entertainment scene?
 Check out our Complete Live Music Rundown for Venues to help you get started.